swtyree/hope-dataset/README.md

 ## Preview tool

 Use the included visualization tool `preview.py` to view annotated images in the validation set.
 The tool requires the following Python packages: numpy, open3d, trimesh, networkx, pyglet, and PIL.
-The packages can be installed with the following command: `pip install numpy open3d trimesh networkx pyglet Pillow`.
+The packages can be installed with the following command: `pip install numpy open3d trimesh networkx pyglet Pillow`. **There is a [known issue](https://github.com/intel-isl/Open3D/issues/1898) with recent versions of Open3D and Ubuntu 16.04.
+If you run into this problem, you may need to use Python 3.7 or earlier and revert to an older version of Open3d: `pip install 0.9.0`.**

 ```
 Usage: `preview.py [-h] [--showrgb] [--rgbpath PATH] [--depthpath PATH] [--pcpath PATH] [--meshdir PATH] PATH`